 - Turn off the heat, cover with a clean kitchen cloth, and let it sit for a few hours until it’s cool.
 When it is completely cool, a solid curd will separate from the remaining whey.

-- Spoon the curds with a slotted spoon into cheesecloth-covered colander to drain.
-After it drains completely, pick up the edges of the cheesecloth and squeeze the remaining whey out of the curds for really dense cheese, or skip the final squeeze for a moister cheese.
+- Spoon the curds with a slotted spoon into a cheesecloth-covered colander to drain.
+After it drains completely, picks up the edges of the cheesecloth and squeeze the remaining whey out of the curds for really dense cheese, or skip the final squeeze for a moister cheese.

 - Store your fresh cheese in the refrigerator.

 Instead of using a cooking pot on the stove, you can also use your crock pot to cook the house cheese.
 Here’s how:

 - Combine the dissolved powdered milk and the white vinegar or lemon juice in the crockpot.

 - Set your temperature to low, checking frequently until it reaches 180º.